-It’s much less flexible than Kanban but a great way for Agile teams to collaborate and get high-impact work done.Try Agile project management with Asana
+It’s much less flexible than Kanban but a great way for Agile teams to collaborate and get high-impact work done.Manage Agile teams with Asana

 While Scrum, like Agile, was originally created for software development teams, industries like product, engineering, and others now run Scrum to execute their work faster and more effectively.

 To run a Scrum, teams typically assign a Scrum master, who is in charge of running the three distinct Scrum phases and keeping everyone on track.
 The Scrum master can be your team lead, project manager, product owner, or the person most interested in running Scrum.